Potassium heptafluorotantalate

 Potassium heptafluorotantalate is an inorganic compound with the formula K2[TaF7].
 It is the potassium salt of the heptafluorotantalate anion [TaF7]2−.
 This white, water-soluble solid is an intermediate in the purification of tantalum from its ores and is the precursor to the metal.

 Preparation

 Industrial

 Potassium heptafluorotantalate is an intermediate in the industrial production of metallic tantalum.
-Its production involves leaching tantalum ores, such as columbite and tantalite, with hydrofluoric acid and sulfuric acid to produce the water-soluble hydrogen pentafluorotantalate.
+Its production involves leaching tantalum ores, such as columbite and tantalite, with hydrofluoric acid and sulfuric acid to produce the water-soluble hydrogen heptafluorotantalate.